clemenko/hobbyfarm/nsg-workshop/content/step-12.md

 nohup hauler store serve fileserver -s /opt/hauler/store &
 ```

-There is also `hauler store serve fileserver -s /opt/hauler/store` for serving a registry.
+There is also `hauler store serve registry -s /opt/hauler/store` for serving a registry.
 We can check it **http://${vminfo:rocky:public_ip}.sslip.io:8080**
 We can clearly ses how Hauler will accelerator the air gapping process.